addycoder561/eja-homestay/docs/DESTINATION_AUTOCOMPLETE.md

 ## Overview

-The EJA Homestay platform now includes a destination autocomplete feature that provides intelligent suggestions as users type in the location field.
+The EJA platform now includes a destination autocomplete feature that provides intelligent suggestions as users type in the location field.
 This feature works without requiring any external APIs like Google Places.

 ## Features